 It turns out the existence of bacteria that feed on hydrogen at great depths in the earth’s crust

-NASA finds other signs of fossil life on two other Martian meteorites: Nakhla and Shergotty, 1.3 billion years old and 170 million years old respectively, and confirms the signs of life on ALH84001; it also confirms the presence of underground liquid water on Europa and
+NASA finds other signs of fossil life on two other Martian meteorites: Nakhla and Shergotty, 1.3 billion years old and 170 million years old respectively, and confirms the signs of life on ALH84001; also confirms the presence of underground liquid water on Europa and Callisto and,

-Russell Vreeland and colleagues at West Chester University in Pennsylvania announce that they have resurrected Bacillus Permians bacteria found 600m underground in Carlsbad, New Mexico: reactivating in the presence of water after 250MLN years, surviving all this time and 2 mass extinctions as spores in
+Russell Vreeland and colleagues at West Chester University in Pennsylvania announce that they have resurrected Bacillus Permians bacteria found 600m underground in Carlsbad, New Mexico: they reactivate in the presence of water after 250MLN years, surviving all this time and 2 mass extinctions as spores

 Another population of Coelacanths (Latimeria Chalumnae, a crossopterygian fish thought to be extinct 100 million years ago) is discovered off the island of Sulawesi in Indonesia.